oldman-gg/RekordboxCollection-To-SpotifyPlaylist/README.md

 #Rekordbox Collection Spotify URI Finder

 This script searches for Spotify URIs corresponding to the songs listed in a exported Rekordbox CSV file.
-The Spotify URIs are then added back into the CSV file for further use.
+The Spotify URIs are then added back into the CSV file.

 The script uses the Spotipy, Pandas, and FuzzyWuzzy libraries to perform its functions.